algorithmica-org/en/eytzinger.md

 ![](img/eytzinger.png)

-You can immediately see how it's temporal locality is better (in fact, theoretically optimal) as the elements closer to the root are closer to the beginning of the array, and thus are more likely to be fetched from cache.
+You can immediately see how its temporal locality is better (in fact, theoretically optimal) as the elements closer to the root are closer to the beginning of the array, and thus are more likely to be fetched from cache.

 ### Construction